 Arlington Baths Club is the oldest of the very few Victorian bathing complexes left in the world.
-Founded in 1870, the Club is owned and run - by members, for members - on a not-for-profit basis.
+Founded in 1870, the Club is owned and run by members, on a not-for-profit basis.

 If you'd like to find out more about the club and facilities, the best way is to try it out yourself!
-To see around or try the facilities please contact us for a tour and trial.
+To see around please contact us for a tour.